-The holiday season is the time of year for friends, family, giving and gratitude.
-However, it can also come with an increase in stress, exhaustion, eating and of course drinking.
+The holiday season is the time of year for friends, family, giving, and gratitude.
+However, it can also come with an increase in stress, exhaustion, eating, and of course drinking.
 One of the best ways to avoid the seemingly unavoidable holiday weight gain is to limit empty calories including alcohol.
-Here is an incredible alcohol-free Ayurvedic Hot Toddy recipe, perfect for keeping you warm, boosting the digestive fire, enhancing circulation, increasing energy, and strengthening immune system throughout the winter months.
+Here is an incredible alcohol-free hot toddy recipe, perfect for keeping you warm, boosting your digestive fire, enhancing circulation, increasing energy, and strengthening your immune system throughout the winter months.

 If you find yourself feeling obligated to partake in the unlimited amounts of alcohol at your next holiday party, get creative with a healthier solution.
 Make a large batch (this recipe can be multiplied) to bring and share with others, as you are probably not the only one needing a break from the typical.
 This will give you something to sip on while socializing, without the added calories, or hangover in the morning.
 Hooray!!

-Although this is a great non-alcoholic option for your social life, this Ayurvedic Hot Toddy is equally as amazing for sipping on as an after meal treat throughout the winter season.
-As mentioned, it is excellent for boosting the digestion and metabolism, making it not only a tasty way to end the day, but an intelligent way to help digest the dinner meal before bedtime.
+Although this is a great non-alcoholic option for your social life, this hot toddy is equally as amazing for sipping on as an after-meal treat throughout the winter season.
+As mentioned, it is excellent for boosting the digestion and metabolism, making it not only a tasty way to end the day, but an intelligent way to help digest dinner before bedtime.

 So what makes this spicy tonic so healing?
-The fresh lemon juice is antibacterial, detoxifying, great for the liver, and filled with vitamin C (a major antioxidant) and digestive enzymes.
-The Ayurvedic spices in this recipe are all considered warming, detoxifying, digestion boosting, immunity strengthening, circulation enhancing, anti-inflammatory and naturally energizing.
+The fresh lemon juice is antibacterial, detoxifying, great for the liver, filled with vitamin C (a major antioxidant), and a natural source of digestive enzymes.
+The Ayurvedic spices in this recipe are all considered warming, detoxifying, digestion boosting, immunity strengthening, circulation enhancing, anti-inflammatory, mood-boosting, and naturally energizing.
 Even the honey possesses amazing health benefits such as being antibacterial, great for the respiratory system, and according to Ayurveda, great for “scraping” away fat and toxins from the system… Not bad!

-- Doshic effect: Vata↓, Pitta↑*, Kapha↓ *Pitta types can enjoy in moderation during the winter months, only if they are in balance.
+*Pitta types can enjoy in moderation during the winter months, if the Pitta is not elevated.

 - Medium sauce pan

-- Small strainer (best!), cheese cloth, thin clean dish cloth, or paper towels for straining spices
+- Fine strainer (best!), cheese cloth, thin cloth, or paper towels for straining spices

 - 3 cinnamon sticks

-- 1 tsp cardamom pods, hulled (add a bit more for unhulled)
+- 1/2 teaspoon cardamom pods, hulled (add a bit more for unhulled)

-- 1 tsp freshly grated ginger (substitute with 1/2 tsp dry ginger if needed)
+- 1 tablespoon grated or finely minced ginger (substitute with 1 teaspoon dry ginger if needed)

 - Small pinch of cayenne pepper (optional, omit for Pitta)